cgrudz/DataAssimilationBenchmarks.jl/paper.md

 L96 sub-modules from this library.
 Future solvers and models will be added as sub-modules in the methods and models directories respectively.

-In order to get the full functionality of this package one needs to need to install the dev version.
+In order to get the full functionality of this package one needs to install the dev version.
 This provides the access to edit all of the outer-loop routines for setting up twin experiments.
 These routines are defined in the modules in the "experiments" directory.
 The "slurm_submit_scripts" directory includes routines for parallel submission of experiments in Slurm.
 Data processing scripts and visualization scripts (written in Python with Matplotlib and Seaborn) are